Clara and Julius Schmidt House: History

 Julius Schmidt was born in 1857 to a German American family in Milwaukee, and came to Wabasha as a child in 1864.
-He apprenticed to a tinmaker, but went into business in 1882 as a partner in a hardware store.
-However, when he had this house built in 1888, he embraced the use of tinwork as a middle-class version of the architectural details that a wealthy homeowner would have rendered in stone.
+He apprenticed to a tin maker, but went into business in 1882 as a partner in a hardware store.
+When he had this house built in 1888, he embraced the use of tinwork as a middle-class version of the architectural details that a wealthy homeowner would have rendered in stone.
 The tinwork was likely produced by Schmidt's foreman Herman Dieterle, who had built a regional reputation as a master craftsman and metalworker since 1862.

 Schmidt became the sole owner of the hardware business in 1893 and ultimately served as president of the Minnesota Hardware Retailers Association.
 After his death, his widow Clara Schmidt donated to the city the open lot east of the house, which became known as Schmidt Park.

 The Schmidt House is the last Italianate example of some 20 brick residences surviving from the 19th century in Wabasha.
 All were built by the first two generations of the city's merchant class, forming a distinctive architectural stock that contrasts with the elaborate wood-frame Victorian architecture that characterized most other communities in Minnesota.
 As time went on the choice of building material appears to have been a matter of local taste rather than accessibility, as Wabasha was not a major brick manufacturer compared to Lake City and Red Wing upriver.